betrusted-io/gateware/README.md

  - A file called `sim.py`.
 This is the script that builds the testbench, code, and runs the simulation itself
  - A `top_tb.v` file which wires up the test bench.
 It is copied to the run/ directory before integrating with the generated `top.v` file.
 Usually `top_tb.v` is pretty minimal for simple IP blocks.
- - Either a `stub.c` or a `stub.rs` file which contains any program code necessary to run the simulation
+ - A `stub.rs` file which contains any program code necessary to run the simulation.
+The initial test methodology only supports Rust, but we may also extend to include a minimal C runtime.
  - Any other helper models that are required by the test bench

 For CI, the strategy would then be to descend into every subdirectory of sim/ and